Brexit implementation advice

 - 12 January 2021

-UK’s Post-Brexit immigration routes in 2021
+UK’s Post-Brexit immigration routes

 The unified immigration system came into force in 2021, coinciding with the end of free movement.
 As the dust settles, many businesses have now begun to grapple with the consequences of the end of unrestricted mobility to the continent.
 In this article we look at the key immigration routes for 2021.